-The advent and spreading acceptance of high speed internet has been a major growth area for our company.
-In particular, the number of our DSL and fiber optic broadband subscribers has grown dramatically in recent years.
-This has been offset, in part, by reductions in the number of traditional telephone lines we serve, as consumers replace traditional telephone connections with new technologies.
-We expect such shifts in consumer behavior to continue and we, in turn, are continuing to develop our Company as a broad-based communications provider, whatever the technology, rather than simply a provider of rural telephone connections.
+The advent and spreading acceptance of high-speed internet has been a major growth area for our Company.
+In particular, the number of broadband subscribers has grown dramatically in recent years.
+This has been offset, in part, by reductions in the number of traditional voice telephone lines we serve, as consumers replace traditional telephone connections with new technologies.
+We expect such shifts in consumer behavior to continue and we, in turn, are continuing to develop our Company as a broad-based communications provider, whatever the technology, rather than simply a provider of rural voice telephone connections.